comradequinn/gen/README.md

 ## Debugging

-To inspect the underlying Gemini API traffic that is generated by `gen`, run it with the `--debug` flag.
+To inspect the underlying Gemini API traffic that is generated by `gen`, run it with the `--verbose` (or `-v`) flag.
 Other arguments can be passed normal.
-With the `--debug` flag specified, the `Gemini API` request and response payloads and other relevant data will be written to `stderr`.
+With the `--verbose` flag specified, the `Gemini API` request and response payloads and other relevant data will be written to `stderr`.
 This output is in the form of JSON encoded structured logs.
 As the primary responses are written to `stdout` the debug component can easily be separated from the main content, for independent analysis, using standard `redirection` techniques.